714 related texts · 5 related myths · Page 3 of 15

 Ben Sira, a sage whose wisdom echoes through the ages, certainly thought so.
 He dives straight into the heart of familial honor, and it's a message that still resonates powerfully ...

-We're going to dive into one of those today, straight from the Book of Jubilees.
-Now, the Book of Jubilees is a fascinating text.
-It’s considered apocryphal by many, meaning it's n...
+One of those today, straight from the Book of Jubilees.
+The Book of Jubilees is a fascinating text.
+It’s considered apocryphal by many, meaning it's not included in the standard Je...

 We've all been there.
 But what if those fleeting moments of negativity had cosmic consequences?
 That’s a question that echoes powerfully from the Book of Jubilees, an ancient Jewis...